santa-dev/santa-sim/README.md

 ```
 ### Simulation configuration XML File

-All properties of a simulation, including definition of the initial
+All properties of a simulation, including the definition of the initial
 population, fitness functions, replication and mutation operators, and
-sampling schema, is defined in the input XML file.
+sampling schema, are defined in the input XML file.
 Consult [the wiki page of SANTA](https://github.com/abbasjariani/santa-sim/wiki) to understand the variables in this file and how to work with them.
 Looking at the example input XML files provided in the folder 'examples/' would help you understand the logic easier.

 ### Command-line options